 Digitalization can improve and optimize the scrap management and overall production chain.
-Other essential aspects are: (1) traceability concepts of manufacturing data, which enables to track the production more efficiently and development of digital twin; (2) digital twin is a model based on the production data and represent characteristics of the physical product which will self-adapt and due to the machine learning/deep learning which is being implemented- this leads to the establishment of predictive maintenance; (3) modeling and simulation throughout the whole manufacturing process, this leads to the life cycle optimization.
+Other essential aspects are: (1) traceability concepts of manufacturing data, which enables to track the production more efficiently and development of digital twin; (2) digital twin is a model based on the production data and represent characteristics of the physical product which will self-adapt and due to the machine learning/deep learning which is being implemented- this leads to the establishment of predictive maintenance; (3) modelling and simulation throughout the whole manufacturing process, this leads to the life cycle optimization.

 Skills Agenda: Battery manufacturers and new Gigafactories are expected to leverage digitalization and may have dedicated digitalizing teams whose name and setup vary from company to company.
 These teams support production and related traceability by working with the software used in various machines, integration, cloud management and data handling, and general IT support.
-The automatization of systems in different levels and functions such as production, quality, logistics, human resources will require personnel, not excluding blue-collared, to be more and more IT skilled - data science, physical/machine learning modeling of battery manufacturing system and other experience will be required.
+The automatization of systems in different levels and functions such as production, quality, logistics, human resources will require personnel, not excluding blue-collared, to be more and more IT skilled - data science, physical/machine learning modelling of battery manufacturing system and other experience will be required.
 In addition, earlier mentioned application of Digital Twins and Virtual Reality for training and education further emphasizes the need for IT/digital skills.
-In terms of staff and talent, there is a substantial need for IT skilled people in various levels from production floor operators to
+In terms of staff and talent, there is a substantial need for IT skilled people in various levels from production floor operators to engineers, etc. Software developers and engineers are generally very much in demand.
+For example, in maintenance, the teams responsible for maintaining the machines must do it together with maintaining software systems.